MaloneFreak/SRTAITranslate/README.md

 ---

 Thank you for using SRT AI Translator!
+We hope this tool enhances your subtitle translation experience.****